GOOD: Towards Domain Generalized Orientated Object Detection: Methodology

 To begin with, two fully-connected layers $g_1(\cdot)$ and $g_2(\cdot)$ are used to map the oriented feature representation of original sample $\mathbf{F}_{\mathcal{R}}$ and style-hallucinated sample $\mathbf{\widetilde{F}}_{\mathcal{R}}$ to category-wise probability distribution $\mathbf{p}$ and $\mathbf{\widetilde{p}}$, given by

-Both category-level scores $\mathbf{p}$ and $\mathbf{\widetilde{p}}$ need to be restricted in a way such that the pixel-level category remain unchanged in both original and style diversified samples.
-The Jensen-Shannon Divergence (JSD) is utilized to realize this style consistency objective, given by
+Both category-level scores $\mathbf{p}$ and $\mathbf{\widetilde{p}}$ need to be restricted in a way such that the pixel-level category remains unchanged in both original and style diversified samples.
+For conventional restrictions such as $l$-2 norm and Kullback-Leibler (KL) divergence, the detector training can become unstable when the numerical value between $\mathbf{p}$ and $\mathbf{\widetilde{p}}$ varies greatly after hallucination.
+To address this issue, the Jensen-Shannon Divergence (JSD) \cite{menendez1997jensen} is utilized to realize this style consistency objective, given by

 where $\mathbf{\overline{p}}=(\mathbf{\widetilde{p}}+\mathbf{p})/2$, and ${\rm KL}$ denotes the Kullback-Leibler divergence.

 To summarize, the proposed SEC poses a category-wise constraint between the original and style-hallucinated images, which allows the style-hallucinated images to perceive the same content of an aerial image.